cstuncsik/fp-modern-js-2025/fp-modern-js-2025.md

 ---

-## Step 2: Async source with Async Iterator Helpers
+## Step 2: Async source with Array.fromAsync (practical workaround)

-Process paginated async data while keeping it lazy until materialization.
+Process paginated async data using Array.fromAsync + sync Iterator Helpers.

 ### What happens
-We switch the source to paginated async orders and keep everything lazy; actual work happens only when we materialize once for ranking.
+We use Array.fromAsync() to collect async data first, then apply regular Iterator Helpers.
+This is the practical approach until Async Iterator Helpers ship.

 ### Why it matters
 This adapts seamlessly to APIs/files/streams while keeping your code declarative.
-Still acceptable for moderate data sizes.
+Still acceptable for moderate data sizes, and works in production today.

 ```typescript
 // TS 5.6+, Node 22+